Mathias Herrmann

 Mathias Herrmann (born 16 July 1962 in Friedberg, West Germany) is a German television actor.

+Career

-He studied acting from 1983–86 at the rewarded Otto-Falckenberg-School in Munich.
+He studied acting from 1983 to 1986 at the rewarded Otto-Falckenberg-School in Munich.
 Parallel to his studies he already played at the Munich Kammerspiele.
 His film debut he had given in 1987 in Ralf Huettner's successful movie The Girl with the Lighters.

 After this, he had many engagements at theatres in Bremen, Bonn, Mannheim and Basel, where he played many leads in which he excited the audience, a.o.
 Prinz von Homburg, Clavigo, Der Stellvertreter and Ghetto.
 He got international attention with the lead role of captured German soldier Beck in the Dutch WW2 series De Partizanen (The Partisans), which received many awards and was nominated for an emmy.
 Shortly after this he also had a successful outcome in television in the ZDF series Ein Fall für Zwei.
 Millions of people were watching him in the role of Dr. Johannes Voss.